cognitedata/reveal/react-components/src/architecture/concrete/exampleDomainObject/README.md

 1. How many references do I have to the `PointDragger`.
 2. How many references do I have to the `PointView`.
-3. How many references do I have to the `PointRenderStyle`.
-4. How many references do I have from files in the directory I work in to the rest of the system.
+3. How many references do I have from files in the directory I work in to the rest of the system.
 Please count them.

+> &#9432; If you have done all exercises until now you are finished.
+You will receive a diploma for your effort and attention.
+You are now able to use this architecture and hopefully get some good ideas to use similar architecture elsewhere.

 # More advanced exercises